 After I graduated from Colby College, I explored several jobs and career directions which included a training program for Newsweek Magazine in NYC, becoming a model at The Ford Agency, working as a Research Assistant at UCLA, working as a Personal Trainer and Nutrition Coach in Los Angeles and San Francisco and working as a Business Development Adviser for several Tech startups in SF.
 I also obtained a MA in Health Psychology from Stanford University.
 But after spending more time with my Foodie Friends in SF, I decided against a career in Health and Wellness and applied to UC Davis for a MS in Viticulture and Enology (grape growing and wine making).
 Interestingly, the field has ended up satisfying a lot of my interests in science as well as other life pursuits.
 It is a very holistic job that incorporates a lot – it is both physically and intellectually demanding; it necessitates knowledge and awareness of business and design.
 I am able to be outside in the vines and indoors utilizing knowledge in chemistry and microbiology as well as in the cellar pulling hoses.
 There is a lot of time to be with yourself and your wines – tasting, crunching numbers, dialing things in, thinking about style and how to continue improving all the time, but then of course it is very social – there is opportunity to meet people and talk about the wines, spend time with friends drinking, eating and discussing.
 It is a very all-encompassing and fulfilling job.

-I have been making wine since 2003 and each year is different.
+Ever since I began this chapter in the wine world, I have enjoyed the fact that each year is different.
 I love the challenges, the variability, the unknowns (although they can be quite stressful at times).
 And in the end, I love opening bottles of wine that I made – remembering different years and different harvest experiences, tasting the different vintages and vineyards and acknowledging the help, support and love that I have received on this journey – from professors, to vineyard owners, other winemakers, harvest interns, Sommeliers, customers, friends and family.

 A toast to your health and long life.